benc-uk/batcomputer/README.md

 # DevOps CI/CD

 ## Azure DevOps Pipelines
-YAML pipelines [are provided](/pipelines) for both the build of the API wrapper app and, running training job in Databricks (should you require it)
+YAML pipelines [are provided](/devops) for both the build of the API wrapper app and using DataBricks with continuous integration for running the training

 ## Infrastructure as Code - Helm Chart
 [Included is a Helm chart to deploy into Kubernetes](/kubernetes/helm).
 This will deploy the wrapper API app and configure an Ingress to route traffic to it